 The patient is instructed to begin taking FALMINA on the first Sunday after the onset of menstruation.
 If menstruation begins on a Sunday, the first tablet (orange) is taken that day.
-One orange tablet should be taken daily for 21 consecutive days, followed by one white inert tablet daily for 7 consecutive days.
+One orange tablet should be taken daily for 21 consecutive days, followed by one light-green inert tablet daily for 7 consecutive days.
 Withdrawal bleeding should usually occur within 3 days following discontinuation of orange tablets and may not have finished before the next pack is started.
 During the first cycle, contraceptive reliance should not be placed on FALMINA until a orange tablet has been taken daily for 7 consecutive days, and a nonhormonal back-up method of birth control should be used during those 7 days.

-Day 1 start:
+Day 1 start

 During the first cycle of medication, the patient is instructed to begin taking FALMINA during the first 24 hours of her period (day one of her menstrual cycle).
-One orange tablet should be taken daily for 21 consecutive days, followed by one white inert tablet daily for 7 consecutive days.
+One orange tablet should be taken daily for 21 consecutive days, followed by one light-green inert tablet daily for 7 consecutive days.
 Withdrawal bleeding should usually occur within 3 days following discontinuation of orange tablets and may not have finished before the next pack is started.
 If medication is begun on day one of the menstrual cycle, no back-up contraception is necessary.
 If FALMINA tablets are started later than day one of the first menstrual cycle or postpartum, contraceptive reliance should not be placed on FALMINA tablets until after the first 7 consecutive days of administration, and a nonhormonal back-up method of birth control should be used during those 7 days.

 After the first cycle of use

-The patient begins her next and all subsequent courses of tablets on the day after taking her last white tablet.
-She should follow the same dosing schedule: 21 days on orange tablets followed by 7 days on white tablets.
+The patient begins her next and all subsequent courses of tablets on the day after taking her last light-green tablet.
+She should follow the same dosing schedule: 21 days on orange tablets followed by 7 days on light-green tablets.
 If in any cycle the patient starts tablets later than the proper day, she should protect herself against pregnancy by using a nonhormonal back-up method of birth control until she has taken a orange tablet daily for 7 consecutive days.